The Road to Women’s Suffrage in Sharon (April 8– December 31, 2020)

-Over the past five years, I have worked within several curatorial and collections management departments at museums across northern New England and New York.
+Over the past six years, I have worked within several curatorial and collections management departments at museums across northern New England and New York.

 During these professional experiences, I contributed or led projects that helped institutions develop original research and content for major exhibitions, and maintained professional standards in the preservation of and access to these museum’s permanent collections.